Sharing economy: Environmental benefits

 The sharing economy allows the reuse and repurpose of already existing commodities.
 Under this business model, private owners share the assets they already possess when not in use.

 The sharing economy accelerates sustainable consumption and production patterns.

+In 2019 a comprehensive study checked the effect of one sharing platform, which facilitate the sharing of around 7,000 product and services, on greenhouse gas emissions.
+It found the emissions were reduced by 77%-85%.

 Access to goods without the requirement to purchase

 The sharing economy provides people with access to goods who can't afford or have no interest in buying them.